tsklipp/getting-cleaning-data-assignment/CodeBook.md

          - attr(*, "sorted")= chr "action"

  Creates a second, independent tidy data set with the average of each variable for each activity and each subject
         ```{r}
          tidydataSet <- group_by(humamActivityRecognition, volunteerID, activity) %>% summarise_each(funs(mean))
         ```

-# The final tidy data set description, genareted with 'str' function, it was as follows:
+# The tidy data set brief description generated with 'str' function, it was as follows:

         str(tidydataSet, vec.len = 7)
         Classes ‘grouped_df’, ‘tbl_df’, ‘tbl’ and 'data.frame':	180 obs. of  88 variables: